aeverj/RTDllHijack/README_EN.md

-# PE File Parser
+# AGHD

-PE File Parser is a tool that parses PE file import tables and generates hijackable DLL source code.
+AGHD is a tool that parses PE file import tables and generates hijackable DLL source code.

 ## Features